Programs

 Key Program Features:

-• All ages welcome
+• All ages are welcome.

 • Open by appointment only; please call 780-453-3971 ext.
-1 to book a visit
+1 to book a visit.

-• Pick-ups can be booked for Wednesdays or Thursdays between 9.30 am and 3.30 pm
+• Pick-ups can be scheduled for Thursdays between 9:30 am and 3:30 pm.

-• Open to all Autism Edmonton members in need
+• Open to all Autism Edmonton members in need.

 Want to join or find out more?
 Please contact a member of our Support Team 780-453-3971 Ext.
 1 or fill out this form